-Shabbat at Olam Tikvah is comfortable and friendly time.
+Shabbat at Olam Tikvah is comfortable and friendly.
 We use Siddur Sim Shalom as our prayer book and Etz Hayim for the Chumash.
 We do not have a professional chazzan, nor do we use instrumental music on Shabbat.
 Our congregants love to participate in the singing, and our talented lay leaders guide us dynamically and tunefully.

 Shabbat mornings offer a wealth of worship and learning opportunities for all ages.
 We hold one congregational service, beginning at 9:30am.
-Men and women of all ages - from age 13 through grandparents - lead portions of the service, receive alliyot and read Torah.
+Men and women of all ages - from age 13 through grandparents - lead portions of the service, receive aliyot, and read Torah.
 It's not unusual for younger children, below b'nai mitzvah age, to lead the chanting of specific prayers.
 Most Shabbat mornings also include age specific youth services for children from 18 months old through sixth grade.
 The morning ends with everyone back in the sanctuary for Adon Olam and Kiddush.
 The congregation always enjoys lunch together following services.